Frequently Asked Questions

 What food should I feed my German Shepherd Puppy?

 To learn more about what human foods are safe to feed your new fur family member, click here.

-Considering puppy food, after much research and careful consideration, we have had much success and pleasure in using the breed-specific Royal Canin Dog Food.
-This is costly, but a more affordable option from the same company (Royal Canin) is Large Breed Puppy food.
-Royal Canin is recommended by many breeders and veterinarians, and we have seen much success once we started to use this food.
-Improved coat quality, stools, enthusiasm to eat, and even cleaner teeth.
+Considering puppy food, after much research and careful consideration, we have had much success and pleasure in using dog foods from Victor.
+For puppies in particular we recommend using Victor Professional.
+It is ideal for sporting pups and those with high physical demands, and we have seen much success once we started to use Victor foods including: Improved coat quality, stools, enthusiasm to eat, and maintaining a healthy weight.
 Click here to see more.